 AltFi was founded back in the autumn of 2013 by executive directors David Stevenson and Rupert Taylor, both veterans of the investment world.
-Working with AltFi’s editor Ryan Weeks they observed that this disruptive financial sector needed a forum for global news, views and data – and of course a world class event through the AltFi Summits.
+They observed that this disruptive financial sector needed a forum for global news, views and data – and of course a world class event through the AltFi Summits.

-David brings a wealth of experience to AltFi.
-David trained as a quantative economist before moving into financial journalism where he has written about investing and finance for many years.
-David is CEO and Editor in Chief of AltFiNews and is also a columnist for the Financial Times (the Adventurous Investor), Investment Week and Money Week.
-David is an experienced media entrepreneur (he’s set up a number of online media companies focused on online TV and viral videos) and investment expert of retail repute.
-He was also one of the very first journalists to write about the sector in the national newspapers.
+David Stevenson, Editor in Chief of AltFi, is a columnist for the Financial Times (the Adventurous Investor), Investment Week and Money Week.
+He’s an experienced media entrepreneur (he’s set up a number of online media companies focused on online TV and viral videos) and knowledgeable investment expert.
+He was also one of the very first journalists to write about the sector in the main nationals.

-Daniel is Editor of AltFi Investor, extensively covering professional investment in the alternative finance space.
+Daniel is the Editor of AltFi, focusing on fintech and alternative finance space.
 He was formerly a senior and award winning journalist at FE Trustnet covering the world of financial markets and asset management.
 Having attained a degree in economics, he went on to work as a journalist at several of the world’s leading media organisations including The Times, BBC and Reuters covering economics, business and politics.
 Before this he worked as an economics and business correspondent for Hurriyet Daily News in Istanbul, Turkey.